Skip to main content

 Difference Between Focused Ultrasound and Deep Brain Stimulation

 Focused ultrasound may be an option for people who can't or don't want to pursue deep brain stimulation.
 Some are unable to undergo invasive surgery because of other medical problems.
 Others may not want to manage the logistics of DBS programming and future battery replacements.
-Focused ultrasound may expand the available treatment choices for patients and doctors.

 Research into Focused Ultrasound

-Ongoing research on focused ultrasound for Parkinson’s is evaluating the procedure in different brain areas affected by Parkinson’s, such as the subthalamic nucleus.
+The Michael J. Fox Foundation has supported research into focused ultrasound since its early days, even funding an early study of focused ultrasound for dyskinesia.
+Ongoing research on focused ultrasound for Parkinson’s is evaluating the procedure in different brain areas affected by Parkinson’s, such as the subthalamic nucleus, aiming to expand the symptoms treated (potentially extending to stiffness and slowness).

 We use cookies to ensure that you get the best experience.
 By continuing to use this website, you indicate that you have read our Terms of Service and Privacy Policy.